Robin Hood tax: The 2010 UK campaign

 The campaign has proposed to set taxes on a range of financial transactions – the rate would vary but would average at about 0.05%.
 The tax would be applied to those trading in financial products such as stocks, bonds, currencies, commodities, futures, and options.
 It would affect individual investors, banks, hedge funds and other financial institutions.
-The campaign is sponsored by various prominent charities, aiming to raise money for International development, to tackle climate change and to protect public services.

-The amount of money raised would depend on a number of different factors, including how many countries agree to the tax and the rate.
+The campaign is sponsored by various charities, aiming to raise money for International development, to tackle climate change and to protect public services.
+The amount of money raised would depend on a number of factors, including how many countries agree to the tax and the rate.

 It has been proposed by the campaigning (lobbying) group that the money raised from this tax be split between domestic use and international aid.

 In an article co-authored by one of the campaign's most prominent advocates, Comic Relief founder Richard Curtis, it was suggested that approximately 50% of funds raised would be assigned to domestic use to protect public services and for governments to tackle poverty at home.
 Under the proposal, international efforts to reduce global poverty would receive another 25%, and the remaining 25% would go towards helping low income countries mitigate the effects of climate change and to reduce their own emissions.

 The British campaign's launch was accompanied by an online poll on the charity's web site for the public to have a say on whether they support the tax.
 Initially, there was an apparent backlash with what appeared to be thousands of members of the public visiting the Robin Hood Tax to vote against the idea.
 However, on investigation it was claimed by the lobbying group that some five thousand of the "no" votes came from only two servers, one of them belonging to the investment bank Goldman Sachs.